yusufaine/nus-clubhouse/README.md

 We wanted a logo that would that would make this stand out as an NUS app and came up with using the lion emoji (🦁) and filling it with the NUS-orange (#EF7B00).

 ![Logo creation](https://raw.githubusercontent.com/aidanaden/nus-clubhouse/main/submissions/mockup-ui/00-00-logo-generation.png)
-Open [image in new a tab](https://raw.githubusercontent.com/aidanaden/nus-clubhouse/main/submissions/mockup-ui/00-00-logo-generation.png) for a clearer version.
+Open [image in new tab](https://raw.githubusercontent.com/aidanaden/nus-clubhouse/main/submissions/mockup-ui/00-00-logo-generation.png) for a clearer version.

 #### Font choice and colour scheme:
-With reference to the colours used in existing NUS products (as seen above) we went to test and pick a few colours that would serve as the main colours that we for the app.
+With reference to the colours used in existing NUS products (as seen above) we went to test and pick a few colours that would serve as the main colours for the app.
 Initially we had intended for the website to be in a dark theme by default, however, we realised that while it may be easy on the eyes, the feedback we have gotten on whether we should use dark mode is that readability in bright conditions may be an issue, and having a pure-white (#000000) may be a bit too bright and harsh on the eyes.
 Initially the choice was to go for something closer to the sepia tone as, anecdotally, it is easier on the eyes.
 However, it did not go well with the NUS colour theme that we were going for as it takes away from the NUS-orange.
 We then finally came to the conclusion of using a brighter off-white which we felt struck a balance between aesthetics and function (#FEFEFA).

 We then conducted another round of discussion to choose the font, with a smaller group size as it was a voluntary basis.
 We had 7 fonts in mind and after the survey, we concluded that using "IBM Plex Sans" for the font of the logo and "Inter" as the Header, Subheader, and Body fonts.
 We also opted for the main text to be a lighter shade of black (#2D3748) as the contrast of pure-black (#FFFFFF) was too drastic.